New York, Florida tell hospitals to speed COVID-19 vaccinations or lose supply

 NEW YORK, Jan 4 (Reuters) - The governors of New York and Florida sought to accelerate the slower-than-expected rollout of coronavirus vaccines by warning hospitals on Monday that they would reduce future allocations to those that fail to dispense shots quickly enough.

-In New York, hospitals must administer vaccines within a week of receiving them or face a fine and loss of future supplies, Governor Andrew Cuomo said.
+In New York, hospitals must administer vaccines within a week of receiving them or face a fine and loss of future supplies, Governor Andrew Cuomo said, hours before announcing the state's first known instance of a new, more infectious coronavirus variant that was first detected in Britain.

 "I don't want the vaccine in a fridge or a freezer, I want it in somebody's arm," the governor said.
 "If you're not performing this function, it does raise questions about the operating efficiency of the hospital."